 10th fret depth - 0.99 inches

-The guitar comes with its original hardshell case.
+The guitar comes with its era correct hardshell case.

 Ships free in the continental United States.
 We also ship worldwide.
 Please contact us for international rates.

 bottom of page